tullinge/remote_door_lock/README.md

 * FTP access

 ### Database
-For this website you will nead a mysql database.
+For this website you will need a mysql database.

 We used a MySQL/MariaDB database.

 ### Website
-For the website to work you have to fillout the nesesary varebels in the desgnated files(more detail in website [```README```](website/README.md)).
+For the website to work you have to fill out the necessary variables in the designated files(more detail in website [```README```](website/README.md)).

 ### Arduino

-## User storys
+## User stories

-A higher rank can do anything the lower ranks can do and have access to more features (the ones mentiond under that ranks subheading).
+A higher rank can do anything the lower ranks can do and have access to more features (the ones mentioned under that ranks subheading).

 ### User
 * A **user** will be able to **login with my goggle login**.